rvedotrc/spud/README.md

 What is it?
 -----------

-A semi-interactive tool for helping to create and update AWS Cloudformation stacks.
+A semi-interactive tool for helping to create and update AWS CloudFormation stacks.

 Some background